 All that gooey, melted cheese and savory pizza sauce gently cradled by a mildly sweet zucchini boat is one of the best low carb recipes ever – AND it’s full of veggies, so your body will be stoked!

 Zucchini pizza is so simple to make that you can have it ready in under 30 minutes.
 There is no yeast, no flour and practically no mess – easy peesy!
-When friends pop over for a quick visit or the kids need after-school healthy snacks, zucchini pizza is your jam!
+When friends pop over for a quick visit or the kids need after-school snacks, zucchini pizza is your jam!

 I absolutely LOVE that this recipe is: